Islam Uddin

 Islam Uddin is an Indian politician belonging to the Communist Party of India (Marxist) (CPI (M)).
-He is a Member of Legislative Assembly (MLA) representing Kadamtala-Kurti Assembly constituency in the North Tripura district and East region of Tripura.
+He is a Member of the Legislative Assembly (MLA) representing the Kadamtala-Kurti Assembly constituency in the North Tripura district and East region of Tripura.

 Early life and political career

-Islam Uddin contested the 2018 Tripura Legislative Assembly election on a CPI (M) ticket from North Tripura and garnered 57.73% of the votes at 20,721.
-He was elected over Giyas Uddin Choudhary of the Nationalist Congress Party and Tinku Roy of the Bharatiya Janata Party.
-They got 936 and 13,839 votes respectively out of the total votes polled.
+Islam Uddin contested the 2018 Tripura Legislative Assembly election on a CPI (M) ticket from North Tripura and garnered 20,721 (57.73%) of the votes.
+He was elected over Giyas Uddin Choudhary of the Nationalist Congress Party and Tinku Roy of the Bharatiya Janata Party, who got 936 and 13,839 votes respectively out of the total votes polled.